droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 Whatever language you choose, there's going to be a lot of rules to remember.
 How do you encode all these, especially for a novice?
 How do you decide what to include up-front, what to put in the appendix, what to omit entirely?
 This is an important part of the problem - all your real-world knowledge of how inheritance is used and what kinds of problems it solves won't do you any good if you can't actually apply it in code.

 Fortunately, this part of the problem of teaching inheritance is well-understood.
-There are many excellent texts that round up the complicated syntax and semantics of inheritance into digestible, memorizable chunks.
+There are many excellent texts that round up the complicated syntax and semantics of inheritance into digestible, intuitive chunks.
 Any alternative treatment of inheritance needs to acknowledge this challenge and build upon this existing work.

 ### Problems that Need Inheritance are Complex

-- Inheritance is used to share code between classes.
-If you're writing code that benefits from inheritance, that means there are several classes that are

-## Thinking About Inheritance

-The first question to ask is, "do we really need to teach inheritance?"
-This might seem like a silly question - everyone teaches inheritance, it's a key part of object-oriented programming!
-However our curriculum is jam-packed into our 6-month course, and everything we _do_ teach means there's something else we _don't_ teach.
-We've found more often than you might expect that we can drop something that "everyone" does, and end up with a leaner curriculum that is more valuable to both our students and their employers.

-But as it turns out, we do have to teach inheritance.
-Both Rails and React use inheritance at a fundamental level, and our curriculum wouldn't make sense without it.
-Moreover, inheritance is an important technique for building real-world software, and our graduates use it on a regular basis in the wild.
+The other reason that teaching inheritance is hard is because problems that benefit from inheritance tend to be complex.

+At a minimum, a problem to be solved with inheritance needs:
+- Two or more domain objects that are similar enough they need to share code, but not so similar that they could be combined into one class
+- Enough other things going on that it's worth encapsulating the domain objects as classes in the first place

+That's a non-trivial amount of complexity, especially for a classroom full of beginners.
+How can you reasonably build a school project that establishes this complexity, but still fits within the tight confines of the curriculum?

+There is certainly prior work around addressing complexity in software projects.
+Books like _Practical Object-Oriented Design: An Agile Primer Using Ruby_ by Sandi Metz (POODR), or _Design Patterns_ by Gamma, Helm, Johnson and Vlissides (the Gang of Four) address software design more generally, employing inheritance as one tool among many.
+However, these books are targeted at experienced engineers trying to up their game, not at novices learning their chosen language for the first time.

+One tool that springs to mind to address this challenge is [scaffolding](https://www.edglossary.org/scaffolding/), possibly by implementing some portion of a project in advance.
+This allows an instructor to reduce the complexity of the work required of the student, without reducing the complexity of the problem space as a whole.
+Deciding exactly what and how much to scaffold requires us to do a little more research.

-### How is Inheritance Used?
+## Case Studies: How is Inheritance Used?

 The answer to the previous question leads us to two others: "How is inheritance used in the real world?
 How is inheritance most likely to be used by junior engineers in their first few years on the job?"
 Understanding how inheritance is used can give us some direction on how it should be taught.
 Let's look at a few examples.

-#### Rails
+### Rails

 In Rails, almost every class you write will inherit from something.
 The two most common are
 - `ActiveRecord::Base` - superclass for models